 • The Finance Committee: Guides financial reporting.
 Ensures fiduciary responsibility and oversight.

 • The Governance Committee: Recruits/orients/assesses Board members and Board performance, regularly reviews the school’s bylaws, and plans the annual retreat.

-The Board and the Head of School are partners in carrying out the mission and vision of the school.
+The Board and the Executive Directors are partners in carrying out the mission and vision of the school.
 The Board is concerned with sustainability, which allows the administration and faculty to provide the exceptional curriculum and teaching that define the Oak Hill School experience.
-The Head of School can be considered the CEO of the school, and he/she provides for the long-term implementation of the Board-driven strategic vision for the school in respect to the daily affairs of the school.
+The Executive Directors can be considered the CEOs of the school, and they provide for the long-term implementation of the Board-driven strategic vision for the school in respect to the daily affairs of the school.

 • developing a strategic vision